Ryan Gander: Locked Room Scenario

 Offering fragmentary glimpses of an exhibition, inaccessible spaces, partially visible artworks, and leftover or discarded pieces of information, Locked Room Scenario prompted a number of questions.
 Who were these artists and what are their interconnected histories?
 What was Gander's role in bringing the exhibition together in this warehouse?

 Locked Room Scenario invited the viewer to adopt a detective's mentality to piece together the available clues, scrutinise detail, and imagine what could not be seen.
 An accumulation of evidence, encounters with objects, information and passers-by precipitated an unnerving awareness of fact and fiction beginning to merge, a sense of the uncanny that even pursued visitors as they left.

-A programme of free talks explored some of the myriad, loosely associated themes Gander has alighted upon in devising the work.
-For details see this page.
+A programme of free talks explored some of the myriad, loosely associated themes Gander alighted upon in devising the work.
+For details and recordings see this page.

 This project was supported Arts Council England, Artangel International Circle, Special Angels, The Company of Angels, Londonewcastle and Lisson Gallery.